 Average Knee Injury Compensation Amounts

-- Twists, sprains and bruising are considered minor knee injuries with relatively quick recovery times and as such, these types of injuries will warrant smaller compensation settlements that range from about £1,000 to a little over £4,750 at the maximum.
+- Twists, sprains and bruising are considered minor knee injuries with relatively quick recovery times and as such, these types of injuries will warrant smaller compensation settlements that are unlikely to go above £5,160 at the maximum.

 These are all approximate average compensatory knee injury amounts based on previous settlements.
 You have to remember that every settlement amount is calculated differently depending on the merits of each case.